astorDev/archi/dotnet-config-sources/index.md

 ## Environment Variables for Connectivity

 Well, we have two great fantastic configuration sources left: Environment Variable and Command Line arguments.
-In a sense, they provide very similar experience: they are externilized and are natively supported by virtually every CI system.
-Probably the main argument for environment variables is that they provide an easier maintenance, when their number grows.
-Let's prototype how Environment Variable will be used in our app.
+In a sense, they provide very similar experiences: they are externalized and are natively supported by virtually every CI system.
+Probably the main argument for environment variables is that they provide easier maintenance when their number grows.
+Let's prototype how the Environment Variable will be used in our app.

 To "keep it real" let's now actually use our connection string to connect to a database.
-First let's add EF Core with postgres:
+First, let's add EF Core with Postgres:

 ```sh
 dotnet add package Npgsql.EntityFrameworkCore.PostgreSQL